gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 ```

-Now the connector is ready to be used.
-Before we can configure and use it we have to create the Kafka target topic.
+Before we configure and use the connector, we first need to create the Kafka target topic.

 ### Create the necessary Kafka topic